saffronrust/ppclanraidscheduler/README.md

 Type `node .` in the main directory

+5. Have fun!

 ## Future Plans
-As of now, I have no plans to improve upon this bot.
+As of now, I have no concrete plans to improve upon this bot.
 This was just a personal project for my friend group.
 However, I'm thinking of adding more functionalities and aesthetics to the bot, for example, color-coding the timings and pinging the relevant users when a raid timing has been found.

-Also I should probably add documentation.
+I should probably add documentation to explain some of the spaghetti code I did.

+Perhaps I'll deploy the bot for a month and see how it goes.

 ## Acknowledgements
 Huge, huge thanks to [Simpleboy353's SheetsBot](https://github.com/Simpleboy353/SheetsBot) for the foundation of this bot.
 I wouldn't have known how to start using the Google Sheets API without building upon his bot.
 Please [buy him a coffee](https://buymeacoffee.com/simpleboy353) if you liked this bot.